Ready to prove your mettle as a senior and take our geezer test? Get your butch wax ready! Let’s see if you’re “older than dirt” like we are.

 17 – 20 correct: You are not only older than dirt but obviously gifted with mind bloat.
 Now if you could only find your glasses.

-12 – 16 correct: Not quite dirt yet, but your mind is definitely muddy.
+12 – 16 correct: Not quite older than dirt yet, but your mind is definitely muddy.

 0 – 11 correct: You are a sad excuse for a geezer.
 Redeem yourself by declaring to everyone that the world is going to hell in a handbasket.